IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Dataverse offers an internal archive workflow which may be configured as a PostPublication workflow via an admin API call to manually submit previously published Datasets and prior versions to a configured archive such as Chronopolis.
 The workflow creates a `JSON-LD <http://www.openarchives.org/ore/0.9/jsonld>`_ serialized `OAI-ORE <https://www.openarchives.org/ore/>`_ map file, which is also available as a metadata export format in the Dataverse web interface.

-At present, the DPNSubmitToArchiveCommand and LocalSubmitToArchiveCommand are the only implementations extending the AbstractSubmitToArchiveCommand and using the configurable mechanisms discussed below.
+At present, the DPNSubmitToArchiveCommand, LocalSubmitToArchiveCommand, and GoogleCloudSubmitToArchive are the only implementations extending the AbstractSubmitToArchiveCommand and using the configurable mechanisms discussed below.

 .. _Duracloud Configuration: